Points of Contact: Where to turn for help

 SEAS General Office

-During your undergraduate degree you might need help with academic or personal matters.
-Every student whether you are registered for a single or dual degree is allocated a Personal Tutor.
+During your degree you might need help with academic or personal matters.
+Every student whether you are registered for a single or dual degree, undergraduate or postgraduate, is allocated a Personal Tutor (undergraduate dual degree students should have a Personal Tutor in each of their departments).
 You will meet with your Personal Tutor during Intro Week.
 Your Personal Tutor is a first point of contact if you want to discuss any problems.
 These conversations are confidential, and the tutor will not pass on anything of a personal nature to anyone else without your permission.

-You can drop by and see your Personal Tutor throughout the academic year during their ‘consultation and feedback hours’ (include link to page) or you can email to make an appointment.
+You can drop by and see your Personal Tutor throughout the academic year during their ‘consultation and feedback hours’ or you can email to make an appointment.
 Be sure to use appropriate email etiquette when emailing.
+The Taught Postgrauate Director acts as a personal tutor for all taught postgraduate students.

-The Degree Tutors are responsible for the organization and teaching of the four main study areas: Chinese, East Asian Studies, Japanese and Korean.
-Whether you are taking a single honours or a dual degree, your Degree Tutor is there to assist your academic progress.
+The Programme Leads are responsible for the organization and teaching of the four main study areas: Chinese, East Asian Studies, Japanese and Korean.
+Whether you are taking a single honours or a dual degree, your Programme Lead is there to assist your academic progress.
 They can advise on module choices and will also be happy to answer any questions you may have about your course.

-If you find you are falling behind for any reason - especially if you are studying single honours Chinese, Japanese or Korean in your first year - you should talk with your Degree Tutor as soon as possible.
+If you find you are falling behind for any reason - especially if you are studying single honours Chinese, Japanese or Korean in your first year - you should talk with your Programme Lead as soon as possible.
 Some types of degree changes are possible in the first three weeks of each semester, but are thereafter usually impossible until the end of the academic year.